The art of investment is combining a top-down network approach with a bottom-up model-based understanding of economic interactions.

 In a MiFID II unbundled-research world, traditional investment insight delivery channels are becoming disrupted.
 New aggregator models encourage increased supply traffic, driving up opportunity costs for clients as subscription costs are locked in.

 At the same time, traditional dealer research providers are cutting back on research cost and expert staffing, driving down quality, breadth and depth.
-Assuming a transparent bank pricing model, a typical research report would incur a client cost in the range of £1,350-2500 based on a two-analyst effort, or £55,000 per day based on a typical 40-analyst bank research group.
+Assuming a transparent bank pricing model, a typical research report would incur a client cost in the range of £1,350-2500 based on a two-analyst effort, or £55,000 per day based on a typical 40-analyst bank research group (2017 estimates).
 Potential disruption to meeting client research needs for the purpose of asset allocation decisions could be much costlier.

 We have a different cost model and a direct application into clients’ treasury management and asset allocation decisions.
 Our clients to receive insight in a structured, auditable and transparent way, consistent with their own compliance obligations and the highest professional ethical standards.